OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 The "_pick and choose_" part could be scripted as well.

-This project is not supposed to contain any source file.
+This project is not supposed to contain any source file except web resources.

 It pulls the `NMEA.multiplexer`, `RESTNavServer` (or whatever you want) and the `NMEA.mux.extensions` projects.
 This is what you would to tweak to fit your requirements.